About Visionary Creative Services

 THE NEW VISIONARY.

 In January 2023, the studio announced it would begin several waves of expansion and growth over the next few years, including adding additional services, multiple staff, partners, and divisions.
-Key among this new chapter is a full business partnership with Pinnacle Entertainment Group to oversee its Outrider Publications and the launch of Visionary as a full print and digital publisher, debuting the Visionary Creation, Visionary’s own transmedia, shared worlds setting, featuring comics, prose, and audio dramas.
+Visionary will also be debuting the Visionary Creation, Visionary’s own transmedia, shared worlds setting, featuring comics, prose, and audio dramas this year.

 The production studio, the core identity of the business, now operates under the Visionary Creative Services brand, and new market-specific labels are used across their diverse line of content, with new comic projects continuing under the Visionary Comics label, and future novels and prose work released under the new Visionary Books label.

 Visionary remains a dynamic trendsetter in the industry, and with a growing roster of top talent, a diverse line of content being produced in more and more markets, and a fast-growing library of intellectual properties it represents for all forms of media, Visionary is growing into a true transmedia powerhouse for the twenty-first century.

 OUR CORE PRINCIPLES.

 What will never change is Visionary’s core principles of inclusiveness, diversity, integrity, and quality.
 Visionary has, since its beginning, been a staunch advocate of creators, pushing for creator rights, fair compensation, representation of both creators and characters, and giving back to the community at large.
 Our goal is to strive to live up to our name in every way, from how we work, who we support, and what we produce.
 We see our name as more than our brand, it’s our calling, to be truly Visionary in all that we do.